Heaven and Hell (Swedenborg book): Christian marriage ideal

 Swedenborg also says that Christian marriage - the love of one man and one woman - is the highest of all loves, the source of the greatest bliss.
 “For in themselves Christian marriages are so holy that there is nothing more holy.
 They are the seminaries of the human race, and the human race is the seminary of the heavens.”

-The spiritual conjunction of husband and wife that is the basis of Christian marriage in this world and the next, is explained in Heaven and Hell # 366ff. and Marriage Love (Conjugial Love in older translations) #156ff.
-Evidence of this conjunction is found in the fact that husband and wife together are called [one] “man” or “one flesh” in Genesis 1:27, 2:22-24, 5:2, and Mark 10:8.

 In heavenly marriages neither partner tries to dominate the other since love of dominion of one partner eliminates the delight of that marriage.

-The ancients believed in a fountain of perpetual youth.
-In heaven their dream is realized, for those who leave this world old, decrepit, diseased in body or deformed, renew their youth, and maintain their lives in the full vigor of early manhood and womanhood.

 Swedenborg says that couples who lived in a chaste love of Christian marriage are more than all others in the order and form of heaven, and therefore in all beauty, and continue unceasingly in the flower of youth.
 The delights of their love are ineffable, and increase to eternity.
 What their outward delights are it is impossible to describe in human words.

 Polygamy

 “Polygamy” is used here to describe any marital relationship between men and women other than one husband with one wife.
 A further variant is “Multiple Partners, but One at a Time” (i.e., serial monogamy).
 If done for evil reasons, such as lust, it constitutes “successive polygamy.”

 Swedenborg said in his revelation that true marriage love between one husband and several wives is impossible for its spiritual origin, which is the formation of one mind out of two, is thus destroyed.
 He says that love that is divided among a number of partners is not true marriage love, but lasciviousness.
 According to Swedenborg, a man who marries more than one wife commits not only natural adultery but also spiritual adultery.
 In the highest sense to commit adultery means to deny the divinity of Jesus Christ and to profane the Word.
 Adultery is so great an evil, Swedenborg says, "that it may be called diabolism itself".
 After death the damnation of polygamists is more severe than the damnation of those who committed only natural adultery.
 In the other life adulterers love filth and live in filthy hells.